BRY - Fundamentals, Financials, History, and Analysis

 Stock Chart

-Berry Corporation (BRY) is a value-driven independent upstream energy company with a focus on onshore, low-geologic risk, low-decline, long-lived oil and gas reserves.
-The company operates in two business segments: exploration and production (E&P) and well servicing and abandonment.
-Berry's E&P assets are primarily located in California and Utah, characterized by high oil content and predominantly rural areas.
+Berry Corporation (BRY) is a value-driven independent upstream energy company focused on onshore, low geologic risk, low decline, long-lived oil and gas reserves in the western United States.
+The company operates in two key business segments: exploration and production (E&P) and well servicing and abandonment.

 Business Overview and History